 Popular Interview Questions

-Preparing for a primavera Interview is not difficult if you know what you are doing, Just read and search about the company history and current ongoing projects and check Sample Interview Questions and Answers for your job position. for primavera interview check out this Primavera Interview questions and Answers for your reference.
+Preparing for a Primavera Interview is not difficult if you know what you are doing.
+Just read and search about the company history and current ongoing projects and check sample interview questions and answers for your job position.
+For the Primavera interview, check out these Primavera interview questions and answers for your reference.

-This is very common question in a primavera interview, Float and slack are the two different words for the same meaning.
+This is a very common question in a primavera interview, Float and slack are two different words with the same meaning.

-Constrains in primavera is to fix the early or late start or finish date of an activity as per following options:
+Constraints in primavera is to fix the early or late start or finish date of an activity as per the following options:

 2) Mandatory Start / Mandatory Finish